 Mom tells the story of how Jack was urged to give his Shetland pony to “the Bland girls”, Mary and her sister Pat, once he’d outgrown it.
 He was reluctant but his folks urged him to be generous and asked again if he would be so kind.

-The Nuwejaarspruit runs from there down to the Wilge river and then into the Vaal Dam.
+The Nuwejaarspruit runs from Nuwejaarsvlei down to the Wilge river downstream of Harrismith and then into the Vaal Dam.
 Sterkfontein dam was built on the spruit and drowned the farm under Tugela river water pumped up from KwaZulu Natal.
 You would now have to scuba dive in the clear water to see the farmhouse.
-The feature pic looks across the dam towards where the farm was.
-This pic is roughly above the farm looking back towards Harrismith’s long Platberg mountain:
+The pictures are taken from roughly above the farm looking back towards Harrismith’s long Platberg mountain with Baker’s Kop on the left:

-Nearby neighbours on Kindrochart were the Shannons, ___ and ___, with son Jack, a few years older than Pat and Mary.
+Nearby farm neighbours on Kindrochart were the Shannons, George and Belle, with son Jack, a few years older than Pat and Mary.

 When he had outgrown his Shetland Pony it was suggested to Jack that he give it to the Bland girls on Nuwejaarsvlei.
 He looked dubious but his parents encouraged him.